Neural Ordinary Differential Equations for Learning and Extrapolating System Dynamics Across Bifurcations: Experimental setup

-We designed a series of simulation experiments to evaluate how well the Neural ODE captures system dynamics and generalises across bifurcations.
-Using simulated trajectories from the predator-prey system, we investigated whether the model can reconstruct the underlying vector field and bifurcation structure from time series data (Fig.~\ref{fig:flow}).

-A primary dataset was used for two purposes: first, to tune the model's hyperparameters (see Appendix~\ref{sec:A_tuning} for more details), and second, to showcase that the Neural ODE can infer the full vector field and bifurcation structure from limited trajectory data.
-In addition to this primary experiment, we conducted targeted experiments to explore how specific factors, such as data size and measurement noise, affect the model's ability to learn the underlying dynamics.
-Below, we summarize the details of the different experiments (Fig.~\ref{fig:experiments}).
-For a more detailed overview see Appendix~\ref{sec:C_dataoverview}.
+For this test case, we designed a series of simulation experiments to evaluate how well the Neural ODE captures system dynamics and generalises across bifurcations.
+Similar to the other test cases, a primary dataset was used to showcase that the Neural ODE can infer the full vector field and bifurcation structure from limited trajectory data.
+In addition, we conducted more targeted experiments to explore how specific factors, such as data size and measurement noise, affect the model's ability to learn the underlying dynamics.
+Below, we summarize the details of the different experiments.